 - Heart Failure Patients Who Died within 30 Days after Being Admitted to the Facility – 13 percent, which is slightly higher than the Illinois state average of 11.83 percent.

 - Pneumonia Patient Risk-Adjusted Mortality Rate – The risk-adjusted rate of 45.23 per 1000 or 1 incident out of 52 patients is nearly double the Illinois state average of 23.48 per 1000.
 However, the Illinois Department of Public Health (IDPH) determined that this rate is “not statistically significantly better or worse than the state average.

 Anna Illinois Medical Malpractice Lawyers

-If you suspect your loved one was harmed by medical malpractice while a patient at Union County Hospital, you must act quickly by calling the Rosenfeld Injury Lawyers law office to stop the mistreatment now.
+If you suspect your loved one was harmed by medical malpractice while a patient at Union County Hospital, you must act quickly by calling the Rosenfeld Injury Lawyers LLC law office to stop the mistreatment now.
 Allow our reputable Anna attorneys to handle and resolve your compensation case involving medical malpractice that occurred in a Illinois hospital or medical center.

 Let our medical mistake attorneys and it every aspect of your claim for compensation including filing all the necessary document and paperwork in the appropriate courthouse.
 In Union County, the courthouse is located at:

 Jonesboro, Illinois 62952